Nordic applicants: 20th of April

-*Master thesis seminars will start in the first semester and continue in the second and third semester.
+*Master thesis seminars will start in the first semester and continue in the second semester.
 The Master thesis seminar prepares the students for their Master thesis

 Applicants must have a bachelor's degree (180 ECTS), or an equivalent qualification, with a minimum of 80 ECTS within theoretically founded tourism, hospitality, out-door recreation or event studies, or within marketing and communication, social sciences, humanities or education.
 Applicants must have a minimum of 5 ECTS in research methods to fulfil the admission requirements.

 Applicants who hold a bachelor's degree or equivalent issued in Nordic countries, Europe, Canada, USA, Australia and New Zealand: An average grade strong C as a minimum requirement,